 Rick Kinsel has worked to conceptualize and administer the philanthropic and exhibitions programs of the Vilcek Foundation from the time of the foundation’s establishment in 2000.
-From 2000 to the present, Mr. Kinsel has served as a member of the foundation’s board of directors; he was appointed executive director in 2003.
+Over the past 24 years, Mr. Kinsel has served as a member of the foundation’s board of directors; he was appointed executive director in 2003.
 In 2016, Mr. Kinsel was appointed president of the foundation.
-As president, he leads and oversees all aspects of the foundation’s operations, programs, and strategic and institutional partnerships.
+As president, he leads and oversees all aspects of the foundation’s operations, prizes, exhibitions and creative programs, and strategic and institutional partnerships.

 In addition to his work with Coty, Mr. Kinsel provided marketing and management counsel to such organizations as the Greentree Foundation (Mrs. John Hay Whitney Estate) and the Puerta Vallarta Arts Festival in Mexico.
 Mr. Kinsel has also advised the New York State attorney general’s office on legal and ethical issues related to the treatment and repatriation of confiscated art objects.